5nizza/spec-framework/format.md

 * `-- #name: <name>`
 * `-- #desc: <name>`

+{ak: what is "giving a name to module" good for?}
+{ak: do we need so many options?}
+{ak: if we use # here -- should we use # for `--controllable`, too?}

 As you can see, the hash symbol (`#`) inside a comment denotes an annotation. `<name>` stands for the name given to the module, which may consist of alphanumeric characters and underscores only.
 Characters after the first .
 Multiple uses of the same annotation will result in the latter overwriting the previous.

 <a id='limitations'/> Limitations
 ---------------------------------

-* specifications are restricted to one line only
+* every property should be one line only
-* only one specification may be given per line
+* only one property can be given per line
 * one module named `main` must be given (`spec_2_aag` only, because of `smvflatten`)
 * only one module (the `main` module) can have controllable variables.
-This is because current model checking tools can not handle scoped controllable variables and assume, that they can use *any* other symbol for defining them.
+  This is because current synthesis tools from SYNTCOMP do not handle synthesis with partial information (i.e., scoped controllable variables).
+  Thus, every controllable signal can depend on *any* other symbol of *any* module.
 * also, only one module (again the `main` module) can have assumptions and guarantees, since they directly rely on controllable input.
-If more than one module is to be given, the specification for the other therefore must be in plain SMV
+If more than one module is to be given, then the module should be in plain SMV (without properties nor controllable signals).